NovaGaia/gatsby-netlifycms-tailwind-starter/README.md

 ## 🙌 Credits and thanks

-- This template was inspired by [gatsby-starter-netlify-cms](https://github.com/netlify-templates/gatsby-starter-netlify-cms)
+- This template was forked from [gatsby-remark-relative-images](https://github.com/danielmahon/gatsby-remark-relative-images)
 - Taylor Bell for his great course [Build a Blog with React and Markdown using Gatsby](https://egghead.io/courses/build-a-blog-with-react-and-markdown-using-gatsby), available for free on Egghead.io
 - [Merakiui.com](https://merakiui.com/) for the great free Tailwind CSS components
 - [Unsplash](https://unsplash.com/) and photographers for amazing photos